Start Fresh or Say Goodbye? 7 Signs Your Marriage is Over

 Don’t despair if infidelity is a factor in your marriage.
 Mort says cheating husbands are more likely to build stronger relationships – if they are genuinely sorry and sincere about saving their marriages.
 However, if your spouse cheated, you and he will need to do some serious work on moving forward in peace, forgiveness, and love.

-The following issues may represent the end of one stage of your marriage….and may herald the beginning of a new, healthier chapter of life as a couple.
+The following issues may represent the end of one stage of your marriage — or they may herald the beginning of a new, healthier chapter of your life as a couple.

 If your spouse doesn’t understand how his actions are affecting you – and even worse, refuses to compromise – then your marriage will be difficult to rebuild.
 To rise from rock bottom, both partners have to see how their actions or inactions are affecting the relationship – and both partners have to be willing to work on it.
 If your spouse refuses to accept responsibility, then you have to decide if you want to stay in your marriage the way it is…or end it.